tobiasdroste/ARD_Audiothek_provider/README.md

 ## Limitations
 - Title and Author extraction relies on heuristics based on common title formats.
+- The ARD Audiothek is weirdly organized.
+Currently only supports audiobooks that are not part of a Podcast with multiple different audiobooks (It's on the Roadmap to also support these).
 - Only works when the audiobook is available on ARD Audiothek, keep in mind to run the match right after the downloading the audiobook.